victo-1118/fast_api_to_do_list/README.md

 First indpendec RESTful api.
 To Do List API.
-Frontend is still in the works and its really basic right now and still not connected to backend
+Hey this is my to do my list complete with frontend and backend.
+If you want to run it pull the code and make sure you have the live server extension or something of the like to see the website.
+Just keep in mind that extensions like live server might check for updates in the files so it might cause some unneccessary refreshes.
+To fix this make sure to fix the settings so that it doesnt check for changes to the database and files related to it.

+Here is a link so that you can see how its supposed to look like: https://www.awesomescreenshot.com/video/36123464?key=ce0ba1130e3c7c352766b0925f0c7ea2

-important stuff to know for poetry usage.
+Once you have pulled the files you have to run the backend first.
+Poetry can help with that Below is important stuff to know for poetry usage.

 first: poetry install